Christopher Anderson, Spanish

-Students whose College requirements or personal goals include one or two years of language study may select from Chinese, French, German, ancient Greek, Hebrew, Latin, Portuguese, Russian, and Spanish.
+Students whose College requirements or personal goals include one or two years of language study may select from Chinese, French, German, Latin, Russian, and Spanish.
 The first course in each language sequence has no prerequisite and assumes no prior knowledge of the language.
 Each subsequent course in the beginning and intermediate sequences has as its prerequisite a grade of C or higher in the previous course or its equivalent, or departmental approval through placement.
 Students who elect to repeat a 1000- or 2000-level language course for a higher grade may do so only in the most advanced course they have taken in the sequence, and they may not take language courses out of sequence.

 As a significant component for the college experience, every language student is encouraged to participate in a study abroad program to acquire cultural literacy and fluency in a foreign language.
-For more details on TU’s programs abroad, visit the Center for Global Education (CGE) webpage or call 918-631-3229.
+For more details on TU’s programs abroad, visit the Center for Global Engagement (CGE) webpage or call 918-631-3229.

 Courses in comparative literature are taught in English and have no prerequisites.
 These draw from various traditions and time periods and provide strategies for relating literature to such areas as psychology, philosophy, politics, cinema, and the literatures of other cultures.
 The faculty of the School of Language and Literature also offers a variety of courses in areas such as linguistics, classics, film studies, and women’s and gender studies.
 Many of these are taught in English and are appropriate for students in a wide range of fields.

 Major programs are offered in French , German , and Spanish .
 The curriculum of a language major provides a wide range of experiences inside and outside the classroom.
 Many students combine their language major with a concentration in an additional field.
 Such a concentration may be a minor, a certificate program, or a second major.